I was just caught up in a life in which I could ﬁnd no meaning. (Charles Bukowski)

 Look no further than an MCC friendly.
 I would not want to become a member of MCC but I have no problem with people who do.
 They chalk off thousands of days waiting until they are welcomed to the most famous cricket club in the world.
 And those who still play, scrub up immaculately to continue the tradition with a pressed shirt, bacon and egg tie and slacks.
 The hosting club also buy into the zeitgeist, ditching the discount supermarket white sliced loaves and mini rolls for a catered tea provided by the local Italian restaurant.
 In these situations As I tuck into the Torta Pasquellina I wonder why we are bothering at all with the cricket.

 What is lacking in abundance, however, is the edge that defines a contest.
-The same bowler who trundles in to deliver mediocrity for an MCC Sunday friendly will have have steamed in with a raft of toxic deliveries for his league club the day before.
-The fielder who would throw himself at a ball to save a run on a Saturday is sufficiently satisfied with a cursory Sunday bend of the back as the ball continues its journey to the rope.
+The same bowler who trundles in to deliver mediocrity at an MCC Sunday friendly will have have steamed in with a raft of toxic deliveries for his league club the day before.
+The fielder who would throw himself at a ball to save a run on a Saturday is sufficiently satisfied with a cursory Sunday bend of the back as the ball continues its trajectory.
 The same turned-down caught behind appeal in the league game on the Saturday that was met with seething rage will provoke nothing more than a shrug of the shoulders on the Sunday.

 How very convivial.
 Let’s all go for a G&T.